jcardtel/user-feedback/README.md

 Welcome to the Copilot Extensions Feedback Hub.
 This public repository is designed to facilitate feedback exchange between users and publishers of GitHub Copilot Extensions.
 It serves as the primary channel for feedback directly to publishers during the Copilot Extensions public beta.

 ### Important: Feedback for the GitHub Product Team
-If your feedback pertains to GitHub Copilot Extensions in general (e.g., tooling, bugs, feature requests) or the GitHub Marketplace (specifically around publishing, verifying your organization, or managing your listing), please submit it to our [Community Discussions](#) forum.
+If your feedback pertains to GitHub Copilot Extensions in general (e.g. bugs, feature requests) or the GitHub Marketplace (publishing, verifying, listing), please:
+1. Post in our [Community Discussion thread](#) for questions and open forum
+2. Fill out the [Extension Developer Survey](https://github.com/github/copilot-extensibility/issues/469) for detailed feedback and feature requests

 This repository is _only_ for feedback intended for publishers of individual Copilot Extensions.

 ## For Users: Submitting Feedback